 Eggless meatballs recipe

-I’m going to get creative with a simple yet effective egg substitute: ground flaxseed.
-Not only does it bind the ingredients together just like eggs do, but it also adds a nutty flavor that complements the savory goodness of the meatballs.
+However, I used a simple yet effective egg substitute: ground flaxseed.
+It binds the ingredients together and adds a nutty flavor to the meatballs.

 Eggless Dairy free Meatballs